djwesto/semantic-colors/README.md

-semantic-colors
+Semantic Colors
 ===============

-A starter-kit for semantic color naming
+A SASS / Compass starter-kit for defining color schemes.

+Features names which are easily interchangable with any colors.

+Useful for designing in the browser!